devops4me/docker-terraform/README.md

 	   --rm \
 	   --name vm.terraform \
 	   --volume vol.tfstate:/terraform-work \
-	   img.terraform init example
+	   devops4me/terraform init example
 sudo ls -lah /var/lib/docker/volumes/vol.tfstate/_data
 ```

 The directory listing **verifies** that our volume now contains a **`.terraform`** directory.

-### Step 4 | terraform apply via docker
+### Step 3 | terraform apply via docker

 At last we can run the terraform apply.
-Provide a role arn if your organization works with roles alongside the other 3 AWS authentication keys.
+Provide a **role arn** only if your organization works with roles alongside the other 3 AWS authentication keys.

 ```
 docker run --interactive \